 Are you long on questions about Short Term health insurance, but short on time?
 At GetHealthInsurance.com Agency, we hope these FAQs have the quick answers you’re looking for.

-Select a question from the dropbox to be directly taken to the answer, or scroll down the page to view all the FAQs.
+Or scroll down the page to view all the FAQs.

 Short Term insurance is also called Temporary health insurance or Term health insurance.
 It is designed to bridge temporary gaps in medical insurance coverage.
 That means it can be a good solution for a wide variety of people with all sorts of different needs, including those…